Algonquin Park is a paradise for canoe trippers, campers and nature lovers.

 However, you don’t have to be a canoeist, or even a camper, to enjoy Algonquin Park.
 Many people stay at lodges and resorts outside the park and enjoy day excursions in the park.
 Canoe and kayak day rentals are available at all four Algonquin Outfitters bases for shorter outings.

-There are picnic areas, beautiful sand beaches, day hikes and some amazing scenery to be seen.
+Ontario’s oldest provincial park is easily accessible from major centers in eastern Canada and the U.S. There are picnic areas, beautiful sand beaches, day hikes and some amazing scenery to be seen.
 The Algonquin Visitor Centre is a “must see” for any Algonquin visitor.
 Visit the official Algonquin Park web site at www.algonquinpark.on.ca.